KuroSeinenbutV2/praktikum_PBO/README.md

         else if (jabatan == "kadiv") gajiPokok = 2700000;
         else gajiPokok = 0;

+//  Method
+    <br> Method is a program function that is defined within a class.

-// To make a Method use
+    To make a Method use:
     <datatype> <Method name> (parameter){

         //program code